dpetersonVT23/Duty-Scheduler/README.md

 ![](images/excel_1.png)

-1) Ensure the RA Names column header is "First Name"
+1) Ensure the column header for the RA Names is "First Name"
-2) Ensure the days the RA is not available column header is "Days"
+2) Ensure the column header for the days the RA is not available is "Days"
 3) Ensure the name of the Availability Excel file is "monthName_buildingCommunityCode.xlsx" - (The building code is ultimately up to you, just remember how you name the file for when you run the program as you will be prompted for the building code in the terminal - see existing examples in the Availability directory - ensure the month name is LOWERCASE and the building/community code is UPPERCASE)

 Locate where in your file explorer you set-up the Python program when you clicked "Get from Version Control" or "Get from VCS".
 Open the RA_Duty_Scheduler folder.
 Here you will see an Availability folder and a History folder, this is where you will place your excel files that manage availability for RAs and cumulative weekdays/weekends worked.

 Save the availability Excel file here.
 Now it is time to set up the History Excel file.
-Please reference the image below to set-up your History Excel file (you only have to do this once as this file updates every time the program is run), please name the column headers exactly how they appear in the image below for the program to work correctly.
-Also, please ensure name the History Excel file is "buildingCommunityCode_hist.xlsx".
+Please reference the image below to set-up your History Excel file (you only have to do this once as this file updates automatically every time the program is run).
+Please name the column headers exactly how they appear in the image below for the program to work correctly.
+Also, please ensure the name of the History Excel file is "buildingCommunityCode_hist.xlsx", where the building/community code is UPPERCASE.

 ![](images/excel_2.png)